 Charlotte O’Shea – Rock My Wedding

-Charlotte O’Shea is the creator of one of the biggest and most recognised wedding blogs, Rock My Wedding (which now has a full time team to help keep the show on the road).
-Bridal collections, DIY wedding tips, expert advice, you can even sell (and more importantly buy) wedding dresses on RMW with Charlotte’s clear love of fashion running through every page and article.
-Charlotte has even added wedding design advice for grooms however we’re quite happy staring at RMW’s for hours.
+Rock My Wedding (which now has a full-time team to help keep the show on the road).
+Bridal collections, DIY wedding tips, expert advice, you can even sell (and more importantly buy) wedding dresses on RMW, with Charlotte’s clear love of fashion running through every page and article.
+Charlotte has even added wedding design advice for grooms.
+We’re quite happy staring at RMW’s for hours.

 Emily Pettiford and Jessica Turley – Bespoke Bride

-Emily & Jessica started a blog in 2011 because of a joint love of weddings and wedding imagery paying homage classic vintage to gorgeous goths and all stops in between.
-Their blog gives advice from industry experts and allows brides to get their own weddings featured as well as researching the very latest in wedding trends and suppliers of bespoke wedding services.
+Emily and Jessica started a blog in 2011 because of a joint love of weddings and wedding imagery, paying homage to classic vintage, gorgeous goths and all stops in between.
+Their blog gives advice from industry experts and allows brides to get their own weddings featured, as well as researching the very latest in wedding trends and suppliers of bespoke wedding services.
 They even have some free downloads to help DIY brides get their big day started.

 We love their work and long may they reign.